 I completed my PhD in Economics at the University of Massachusetts in 2012.
-I am now an Assistant Professor of Global and Intercultural Studies at Miami University of Ohio and a Research Associate with the Society, Work & Development Institute at the University of the Witwatersrand.
+I am an Associate Professor of Global and Intercultural Studies at Miami University of Ohio and hold a joint appointment for research with Ezintsha, in the Wits Reproductive Health and HIV Institute at the University of the Witwatersrand in Johannesburg.

-I recently co-founded an organization for people interested in Feminist Radical Political Economy (FRPE)
+I recently co-founded a community for people interested in Feminist Radical Political Economy (FRPE)